Bilal Abbas Khan

-Bilal Abbas Khan (born 4 June 1993) is a Pakistani film and television actor.
-Known for his portrayal of characters fitting the boy next door prototype, he features among the list of the nation's popular personalities and is the recipient of three Lux Style Awards.
+Bilal Abbas Khan (born 4 June 1993) is a Pakistani actor who works in Urdu television and films.
+Known for portraying diverse characters.
+Khan was featured among 30 under 30 global Asian stars in 2021.
+His accolades include three Lux Style Awards.

 Khan first received attention as a second lead in the romantic thriller Dumpukht - Aatish-e-Ishq (2016) and rose to prominence with the romantic drama O Rangreza (2017), the thriller Balaa (2018), the revenge drama Cheekh (2019) and the military action telefilm Laal (2019).
 His career progressed further with the comedy-drama Pyar Ke Sadqay (2020), the romance Dobara (2021) and the historical film Khel Khel Mein, winning three Lux Style Awards for Best Actor.
 He also played against type in the mystery thriller Dunk (2020) and had a starring role in the comedy Kuch Ankahi (2023).
-Khan established himself with the light-hearted romance Ishq Murshid and received further praise for the miniseries Mann Jogi (both 2024).
+Khan gained critical praise for starring in the light-hearted romance Ishq Murshid and miniseries Mann Jogi (both 2024) with the former earned him the Hum Award for Best Actor Popular.

 Early life and education

-Bilal Abbas Khan was born on 4 June 1993 into a Pashtun family in Karachi, Sindh.
+Bilal Abbas Khan was born on 4 June 1993 in Karachi, Sindh.
 His father, Sohail Abbas, is a civil servant, who earlier served as a DSP in the Sindh Police, and is presently serving as Exercise and Taxation Officer in the Excise, Taxation and Narcotics Control Department of Sindh, and his mother, Farhana Sohail, is a fashion designer.
 He has two brothers, one elder and one younger, and an elder sister.

 Raised in Karachi, where he received his early education, he was later on sent to a boarding school, Lawrence College in Murree, where he took part in theater plays, which inspired a desire in him to pursue a career in acting.
 He later joined the Shaheed Zulfikar Ali Bhutto Institute of Science and Technology in Karachi to study marketing, and graduated in 2015.

 Khan formally studied acting at the National Academy of Performing Arts.
 Mainly inspired by Viola Spolin's "great focus on improvisation and improvisational techniques", Khan started his acting career in 2016 with commercial modelling and later auditioned for television roles.